gouravanirudh05/Programming_2_Project/README.md

 <p align="center">
   <img src="readme-assets/2.png" alt="Class Diagram 2" width="600">
   <p>
-    This UML diagram represents a Bill management system.
-The Bill class stores information like billId, amount, purchased items, and timestamps for generation and payment.
+    This UML diagram illustrates the Bill class, which represents a bill with details about a purchase.
+It includes attributes like a unique bill ID, the total amount, a list of purchased items, their corresponding prices and quantities, and timestamps for generation and payment.
+The class also provides getter methods to access these attributes and setter methods to modify them, allowing for comprehensive management of bill information.
   </p>
   <br />
 </p>